peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 To create a uniquely challenging test, we employed a multi-step, deterministic process to generate the textual stimuli:

-1.  **Source & Filter**: A `Raw Subject Database` of 5,000 famous individuals was derived from a static snapshot of the Astro-Databank (ADB).
-To ensure the selection process is fully deterministic and reproducible, filtering relies on a static, pre-computed eminence score for each candidate.
+1.  **Source & Score**: A `Raw Subject Database` of over 10,000 famous individuals was derived from the Astro-Databank (ADB).
+To ensure the selection process is robust, filtering relies on an LLM-generated **eminence score** for each candidate, created by the `generate_eminence_scores.py` script.
 2.  **Calculation**: This database was processed by a commercial astrology program (Solar Fire) to calculate the precise celestial positions for each person, which were exported into a `Names and Placements` data file.
 3.  **Synthesis**: A custom Python script (`generate_database.py`) then processed this data.
 Using a `Neutralized Component Library` (a collection of pre-written, non-esoteric descriptive sentences), the script deterministically assembled a unique personality narrative for each individual.
     - The script's algorithm loads its core logic—point weights and balance thresholds—from external data files (`point_weights.csv`, `balance_thresholds.csv`).
 It uses these to calculate weighted scores for various astrological factors (elements, modes, quadrants, etc.) and classify them as 'strong' or 'weak' based on their prominence.